Nauru: Demographics

-The Nauru national rugby sevens team made its international debut at the 2015 Pacific Games.

-Nauru competed in the 2015 Oceania Sevens Championship in New Zealand.

-Holidays

-Independence Day is celebrated on 31 January.

 Public services

 Education

-Literacy on Nauru is 96 percent.
+Literacy on Nauru is 96%.
 Education is compulsory for children from six to sixteen years old, and two more non-compulsory years are offered (years 11 and 12).
 The island has three primary schools and two secondary schools.
 The secondary schools are Nauru Secondary School and Nauru College.
 There is a campus of the University of the South Pacific on Nauru.
 Before this campus was built in 1987, students would study either by distance or abroad.
 Since 2011, the University of New England, Australia has established a presence on the island with around 30 Nauruan teachers studying for an associate degree in education.
 These students will continue on to the degree to complete their studies.
 This project is led by Associate Professor Pep Serow and funded by the Australian Department of Foreign Affairs and Trade.